WolfgangBischoff/Ceres/Documents/Notes.md

           Find Human Embryos frozen
           Give him for money
 Mechanics:

-    - Debit Cards can be stolen, work one day before blocked, max limit.
-Can be found by interrogation

-    With high attention meter place have surveilance
+    With high attention meter place has surveilance
     - get money from Companies for doing Quest (money changes if workers are unionized, work is more rentable if much union)
     - steal
     - sabotage to increase chaos, create work or change behavior